 Sadly, stories of predatory men who prey on drunk women in order to sexual assault them are common.
 Sexual assaults are most likely to occur after heaving drinking in bars and at parties.
 A drunk woman is an easy target for sexual predators as they are shaky witnesses when it comes to a court case.
-As many as 1 in 6 women are raped while drunk according to a 2015 report.

 As you can see, alcohol-related crimes in Orange County involve far more than the occasional DUI.

 What can you do, then, when you recognize you have a drinking problem and you want to clean up?

 Some court orders may force you to attend a drug and alcohol rehabilitation center.
 Think if you’d like to serve punishments for a DUI or attend a treatment center.
 Renaissance Recovery is a drug and alcohol rehab in Orange County focusing on intensive outpatient treatment services.